-(2) All external factors that may cast doubt on whether the scientific judgement was reached independently must also be disclosed in theses and dissertations.
+(2) All external factors that may cast doubt on whether the scientific judgement was reached completely independently must also be disclosed in theses and dissertations.
 Any scholarships, third-party funding or economic benefits for the author associated with the work must be declared in full.

-5 Principles for quality assurance during doctoral degree procedures
+Principles for quality assurance during doctoral procedures

-- (1) The awarding of a doctoral degree demonstrates an ability to conduct advanced independent academic work.
+(1) A doctoral degree demonstrates the holder's ability to carry out in-depth independent academic work.
 It represents an achievement in independent research.
-Doctoral candidates are early-career researchers who, with the scientific findings published in their dissertations, provide a substantial and innovative contribution to the advancement of scientific knowledge and the future viability of the academic system. - (2) The admission requirements for a doctoral degree will be defined in clear and unambiguous terms.
-Applications to join the school as a doctoral candidate must be accompanied by a statement in which the candidate declares to be fully aware of the principles and regulations in place at the University of Oldenburg for safeguarding good academic practice.
-The schools must integrate the subject of good academic practice into the methodology courses taught at the graduate schools. - (3) All doctoral candidates are provided a suitable environment in which to successfully pursue their research.
+Doctoral candidates are persons working in academia in the early stages of their careers who, with the scientific findings published in their dissertations, provide a substantial and innovative contribution to the advancement of scientific knowledge and the future viability of the academic system.

+(2) The admission requirements for a doctoral degree will be defined in clear and unambiguous terms.
+Applications to be admitted to the school as a doctoral candidate must be accompanied by a statement in which the candidate affirms they are aware of the principles for safeguarding good academic practice at the University of Oldenburg and will abide by the regulations laid out therein.
+The faculties must integrate the subject of good academic practice into the methodology courses taught at the graduate schools.

+(3) All doctoral candidates shall be given a suitable environment in which to successfully pursue their research.
 Doctoral candidates are entitled to academic support.
-It is recommended to conclude a doctoral agreement outlining the nature and scope of the support as well as the basic requirements on the part of the supervisor and doctoral candidate.
+It is recommended to conclude a doctoral supervision agreement, which outlines the nature and scope of the supervision as well as the basic requirements on the part of the supervisor and doctoral candidate.
 In addition to the primary academic supervisor, it may also be advisable to assign other experienced researchers to help support the doctoral candidate.
-More information can be found in the doctoral degree regulations. - (4) Regulations and procedures for determining the invalidity of doctoral assignments and for revoking a doctoral degree must be defined in the doctoral degree regulations of the University of Oldenburg.
+More information can be found in the doctoral degree regulations.

+(4) Regulations and procedures for determining the invalidity of doctoral assignments and research and for revoking a doctoral degree must be defined in the doctoral regulations of the University of Oldenburg.

-6 Principles for quality assurance during habilitation procedures
+Section 6 Principles for quality assurance during habilitation procedures

-As a prerequisite for admission to the habilitation process, professorial candidates must submit a statement indicating that they undertake to comply with the rules of good academic practice.
-A stipulation to this effect must be included in the applicable habilitation regulations.
+During the habilitation process, habilitation candidates must submit a statement indicating that they undertake to comply with the rules of good academic practice.
+An admission requirement to this effect must be included in the applicable habilitation regulations.
 In all other respects, Section 5 shall apply accordingly.

-7 Organisation of academic collaboration
+Section 7 Organisation of academic cooperation